In This Article

 Can I refinance student loans without a co-signer?

-You don’t need a co-signer to refinance your student loans, but you may want one if your credit score is too low to qualify on your own.
+You don’t need a co-signer to refinance your student loans, but you may want one if your credit history or income won’t meet the lender’s requirements.

 Does refinancing student loans harm your credit score?

-A hard inquiry can lower your credit score by a few points when formally applying for refinancing.
+Applying for refinancing will result in a hard inquiry on your credit report, which can temporarily lower your credit score.
 But your credit score will hopefully bounce back relatively quickly.
 Opening a new loan and closing the old one may also lower your credit score, but the impact can be temporary.
-If refinancing helps you more consistently pay back your loan, it could help improve your credit score in the long term.
+If refinancing helps you pay back your loan more consistently, it could help improve your credit score in the long term.